hojjatjokar/YDKJS-Review/async-and-performance/chapter1/Questions.md

 It's important to note that `setTimeout(..)` doesn't put your callback on the event loop queue.
 What it does is set up a timer; when the timer expires, the environment places your callback into the event loop, such that some future tick will pick it up and execute it.

 What if there are already 20 items in the event loop at that moment?
 Your callback waits.
 It gets in line behind the others -- there's not normally a path for preempting the queue and skipping ahead in line.
 This explains why `setTimeout(..)` timers may not fire with perfect temporal accuracy.
 You're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that time, depending on the state of the event queue.

+## 6. What's difference between parallel and async?

+Async is about the gap between now and later.
+But parallel is about things being able to occur simultaneously.

+## 7. What are processors and threads as parallel computing tools?

+The most common tools for parallel computing are processes and threads.
+Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process.

+## 8. How event loop works due to serialism or parallelism?

+An event loop, by contrast, breaks its work into tasks and executes them in serial, disallowing parallel access and changes to shared memory.
+Parallelism and "serialism" can coexist in the form of cooperating event loops in separate threads.